-Disclaimer: Some of the organizations discussed in the following article are religiously-affiliated.
-Fight the New Drug is a non-religious and non-legislative awareness and education organization hoping to provide access to resources that are helpful to those who need support.
+Disclaimer: Some of the organizations discussed in the following article are religiously affiliated.
+Fight the New Drug is a non-religious and non-legislative awareness and education organization hoping to provide access to helpful resources for those who need support.
 Including links and discussions about these organizations does not constitute an endorsement by Fight the New Drug.

 When the term anti-porn is thrown around, people automatically assume it is synonymous with anti-sex, but we’re here to re-educate on why that isn’t true.
 Here at Fight the New Drug, we are the opposite of anti-sex.
 Sex is awesome.
 And we want everyone to know why.

-In fact, because we are all about infusing more sexiness into the world, we’re raising awareness on the harmful effects of porn.
+In fact, because we are all about infusing more sexiness into the world, we’re raising awareness of the harmful effects of porn.

 Sex is natural and normal, something to be desired by everyone.
 Sex is an important part of committed, loving relationships.
 As humans, we are wired to need love, to feel loved, and we have the desire to be sexual with another person to express that intimacy.